Elemental Camp

 Our Mentors will rotate whole group activities designed around their unique talents and education, as well as steward small group projects, light chores, self care, and cabin maintenance with their individual teams.

 Our staff is trained in conflict and risk management and experienced in masculine archetypes and ceremonial practices.
-We're committed to acknowledging growth and transformation in positive, supportive, creative, and encouraging ways.
+We're committed to acknowledging personal growth in positive, supportive, creative, and encouraging ways.

 Bios and photos of our camp leaders coming soon!